square/microsite/_pages/mobile-interview-project.md

  * Q) **What programming languages can I use?**

 Please utilize Java or Kotlin for Android, or Objective-C or Swift for iOS.
-Do not feel pressured or required to use Swift or Kotlin if you’ve primarily worked in Objective-C or Java in the past – use whatever you’re most comfortable with!
-For context, Square still has plenty of Objective-C and Java, and will for some time.
+Swift or Kotlin are preferred, but it's acceptable to use Objective-C or Java if you’ve primarily worked with these languages in the past.
+For context, Block still has plenty of Objective-C and Java, and will for some time, although new code is primarily written in Swift or Kotlin.

-For this project, please do not utilize cross-platform SDKs such as React Native, Flutter, Phonegap, Cordova, etc.
+For this project, please do not utilize cross-platform SDKs such as Kotlin Multiplatform, React Native, Flutter, Phonegap, Cordova, etc.

  * Q) **Can I use 3rd party frameworks and libraries?**